PhillRob/fulcrum-python-tools/README.md

 # py-fulcrum-tools

 Tools for interacting with the fulcrum app API using python.
-See http://www.fulcrumapp.com/developers/api/ for more info on the Fulcrum API.
+See http://developer.fulcrumapp.com/api/intro/ for more info on the Fulcrum API.
+[Requests](http://docs.python-requests.org/en/latest/) takes care of our HTTP chatting, and is automatically installed when using the steps above.

 ## Tools

+* ```python
-* `change-record-status.py` - update the status of every record that is older than X days.
+change-record-status.py``` - update the status of every record that is older than X days.
 This is ment to be scheduled outside pyhton using crontab.

 ## Setup